binaryage/blog/_posts/2010-02-05-crash-reporting-in-binaryage.md

 As you can see I'm getting 2 crash reports per hour on average.
 I didn't have time to analyze them in more detail.
 But it looks like most of them are related to patching filesystem APIs for a .DS_Store hack early after TotalFinder starts.
 I can imagine that during startup many threads are doing heavy filesystem work and I confuse them by doing some dirty job of redirecting filesystem calls.
 Will definitely look into this soon.

-<div class="small">I'd like to thank all people who have been so kind and sent me their reports.
+<div class="footnote">I'd like to thank all people who have been so kind and sent me their reports.
 This will definitely help me make TotalFinder better.</div>